If you were to sleep that way, by the time morning rolled around total paralysis would have set in.

 Every day they all studied together, and in the evenings worked out on a wide variety of scenes.
 After their workouts ended they all joined in at the local coffee house, and continued their in-depth theatrical conversations, often into the wee hours of the morning.
 Their focus was a constant, and dedicated study of their chosen craft.
 Money and fame for each of them was as distant as the stars they yearned to emulate.
 Time was not of the essence in governing their pursuits.

-It was on one of these evenings he bounded into the classroom brimming with excitement, and needing to share the word.
+he bounded into the classroom brimming with excitement, and needing to share the word.
 He had booked a voice over commercial, and the pending success was over powering.
 I doubt if anything in this life can match the robust charge going through a person when they experience their first, first.
 Everybody was all ears, waiting for his details about the gig.

 “Well, it was all about this nice kid waiter in a restaurant who comes to the aid of a woman who is choking on a piece of meat that went down the wrong way.
 I don’t know why, but they cast me as the nice kid waiter’s voice, as he talks about what he did to help this gagging lady.
 They called it a Public Service Announcement for the Heimlich Method.
 I really didn’t even know what I was talking about, but the gagging lady reminded me of my Mother.
 It was really weird.
 The director told me to speak as if I was talking to my Mother.
-Lucky I was there. “
+Lucky I was there. ““What do you mean, lucky you were there,” someone asked.

 He had been interning at Gold Star Recording Studios, located at Santa Monica and Vine Street, where the voice over was being recorded.
 When the producer received word their actor would be a no show, for whatever the reason, the owner of the studio; Stan Ross recommended his young intern to read the part.
 Stan had given his stamp of approval; he’s studying to be an actor, and he is a genuinely nice young man, Stan allowed.